Oneflow-Inc/oneflow-documentation/en/docs/quick_start/quickstart_in_3_min.md

-This article introduces how to quickly get started with OneFlow.
+This article introduces how to quickly get starte with OneFlow.
 We can complete a full neural network training process just in 3 minutes.

 ## Example
 If you already have one flow installed, you can run the following command to clone our [repository](https://github.com/Oneflow-Inc/oneflow-documentation.git) and run the script called [mlp_mnist.py](https://github.com/Oneflow-Inc/oneflow-documentation/blob/master/docs/code/quick_start/mlp_mnist.py) and run.